Welcome to today's edition of the Rush 24-7 podcast.

 This is this morning in the Rose Garden.

-And obviously, after the speech uh that I made in Cairo, we tried to send a clear message that we think there is the possibility of change.
+And obviously, after the speech that I made in Cairo, we tried to send a clear message that we think there is the possibility of change.

-Uh and you know uh ultimately the election is for the Iranians to decide.
+And ultimately, the election is for the Iranians to decide.

 And wasn't Iran included in that?

-And now he's out taking credit for a robust debate because of his speech.
+And now he's out taking credit for a robust debate because of his speech?

-I'm glad he put the qualifier In there, well, even if we don't end up with a new leader, at least we've had a robust debate that'll advance our ability to engage them in new ways.
+Well, even if we don't end up with a new leader, at least we've had a robust debate that'll advance our ability to engage them in new ways.

 This is the practiced art of deceit.